calebthebrewer/sa.muel.be-hugo/content/post/continuous-integration-with-hugo-and-wercker.markdown

 ## New to CI?

 Continuous integration, or CI, means that your code is automatically built, tested and/or deployed after each push.
-Everytime you push some commits to a remote repository, the code in that repository is being built.
+Every time you push some commits to a remote repository, the code in that repository is being built.

 I usually have a branch called *develop* to which I push fresh code.
 Then a CI tool checks if that code builds properly and if it does, I merge it to my *master* branch.
 It's a lot like [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).